 - whether the regular employer has offered suitable work, and

 if the worker is participating in a RTW plan, what the goal of the RTW plan is and the date the goal is expected to be achieved.

 In the absence of an issue in dispute, associated and transfer of experience employers are only entitled to claim file information that allows them to understand the combined premium rate(s) assigned to them.

-Non-accident employers, e.g., non-accident concurrent employers, placement employers for WT purposes and post-accident recurrence employers, are only entitled to claim file information that assists them in their efforts to provide suitable work for the worker, or to comply with their obligations under the Ontario Human Rights Code or the Canadian Human Rights Act.
-Normally such information is limited to the worker’s functional abilities, technical and transferable skills, and/or accommodation needs or requirements.
+Non-injury employers, e.g., non-accident concurrent employers, placement employers for RTW purposes and post-accident recurrence employers, are only entitled to claim file information that assists them in their efforts to provide suitable work for the worker, or to comply with their obligations under the Ontario Human Rights Code or the Canadian Human Rights Act.
+Normally, such information is limited to the worker’s functional abilities, technical and transferable skills, and/or accommodation needs or requirements.